cran-task-views/ActuarialScience/ActuarialScience.md

 - `r pkg("insurancerating")` helps actuaries to implement GLMs within all relevant steps needed to construct a risk premium from raw data.
 It provides a data driven strategy for the construction of insurance tariff classes.
+- see also [spatial view](https://cran.r-project.org/view=Spatial) for analysis of spatial data.